ivanobarletta/doc_IBIRYS36/docs/source/setting_server.rst

 ****************************

 The functionality of the suite relies on the configuration of the server, which is the central point.
-For details on the ecflow server capabilities / functionalities check the page `Link ecflow-server https://ecflow.readthedocs.io/en/5.14.0/glossary.html#term-ecflow_server`_
+For details on the ecflow server capabilities / functionalities check the page `ecflow-server <https://ecflow.readthedocs.io/en/5.14.0/glossary.html#term-ecflow_server>`_

 Setting up PORT and HOST
 ^^^^^^^^^^^^^^^^^^^^^^^^